Quantum Error Correction for Quantum Memories: 2D (Topological) Error Correction

-The practical relevant question is how much overhead $L$ is needed before one is in the scaling regime where the pseudo-threshold is close to the asymptotic threshold $p_c(L) \approx p_c$?
-The pseudo-threshold for a small code such as $[[13,1,3]]$ is very tiny, {\em certainly} no higher than $0.1\%$ \footnote{Fig.~11 in \cite{CDT:study} estimates a pseudo-threshold of $6.8 \times 10^{-5}$ for the $[[41,1,5]]$ surface code for an encoded transversal CNOT gate.
-This may be worse by a factor 2 from the pseudo-threshold for a single encoded qubit.}.
-Even though small codes have worse performance than large codes they could still be used as testbeds for individual components and error scaling behavior \cite{DBP:weak}.
+The pseudo-threshold for a small code such as $[[13,1,3]]$ is very tiny, {\em certainly} no higher than $0.1\%$.
+Using the results in \cite{fowler:surface_bad}, one can estimate that the $[[25,1,4]]$ ($L=4$) surface code has a pseudo-threshold (defined by $\overline{p}=A p^{L/2}$ with $A=A_X,A_Z$ given in Table I in \cite{fowler:surface_bad}) of approximately $0.2\%$ and $[[61,1,6]]$ has a pseudo-threshold of approximately $0.7\%$.
+Thus with a depolarizing error rate $p=5 \times 10^{-4}$ [[25,1,4]] gives a logical $X$ or $Z$ error rate $\overline{p}_X \approx \overline{p}_Z \approx A p^2 \approx 1 \times 10^{-4}$ which is barely lower than the bare depolarizing rate.
+Even though small surface codes have worse performance than large codes they could still be used as testbeds for individual components and error scaling behavior.

-Minimum-weight decoding with Edmonds' matching algorithm is a good method for decoding if our goal is to realize a quantum memory (with or without encoded Clifford group operations).
-As one never needs to physically do any correction (see the notion of Pauli frame discussed in Section \ref{sec:tt}), the measurement record can be stored.
-This data record can then be processed at leisure and used to interpret a final $M_{\overline{X}}$ or $M_{\overline{Z}}$ measurement on the qubits.
-The realization of such quantum memory will require that the record of parity check measurements is obtained at sufficiently high rate compared the error rate, since a low rate stroboscopic picture of the defects (even if they are obtained perfectly) could potentially miss the occurrence of a logical error.
+Minimum-weight decoding with Edmonds' matching algorithm is a good decoding method if our goal is to realize a quantum memory (with or without encoded Clifford group operations).
+As one never needs to physically do any correction (see the notion of Pauli frame discussed in Section \ref{sec:tt}), the measurement record can be stored and the data record can be processed at leisure and used to interpret a final $M_{\overline{X}}$ or $M_{\overline{Z}}$ measurement on the qubits.
+The realization of such quantum memory will require that the record of parity check measurements is obtained at sufficiently high rate compared to the error rate, since a low rate stroboscopic picture of the defects (even if they are obtained perfectly) could potentially miss the occurrence of a logical error.
+In \cite{fowler:practical} the authors propose a 200 nanosec surface code cycle time (based on a 10-100 nanosec elementary gate time) meaning that every 200 nanosec both X and Z parity check measurements over the whole lattice are executed.\\